pinareser/BasketApp/README.md

 # BasketApp
  A basket API application developed with .NET 5.0

 * When you run the project, a database will be created and data will be inserted.
-The server name is given as "localhost" in connectionString in the appsettings.json file.
+The server name is given as **"localhost"** in connectionString in the appsettings.json file.
 If your SQL Server version does not support this local server name, replace it with your local server name.
+* When you run the project, a database named **"BasketAppDb"** will be created on your local server.
+If there is a database with this name, give a different name than the appsettengs.json file.
 * You can access the Postman document link via the following url.
   * https://documenter.getpostman.com/view/5753366/TzRX7kEe
 * You can also access the Postman collection via the document, and you can also access it via the collection url below.